MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

 ### Task 3 (Optional)

-In this task, you will walk-through the steps to remediate a non-compliant resource group.
+In this task, you will walk through the steps to remediate a non-compliant resource group.
 NOTE: the Azure subscription used for the lab will experience longer than normal delay to update the compliance status of a remediated resource group.

 1. From the Azure home page, select **policy**.
-This opens the Policy home page which provides a dashboard view.
+This opens the Policy home page that provides a dashboard view.
 The scope for the Dashboard view is the Azure subscription provided by the authorized lab hoster.

 1. You should see the policy you created earlier, select it.

 1. On the top of the page, under Essentials, you can see the name, description, and other essential information.
 Note that the policy shows as non-compliant.
 Select the policy for more information on why the policy is non-compliant.
 Here you can see that a resource listed as resourgegroup1 is non-compliant.
 This is an example of a resource group that was created, previous to the creation of the policy.
 Select **Details** for more information.
-Here you can see the compliance message, An environment tag is required.
+Here you can see the compliance message that an environment tag is required.
 Select the **X** on the top right to close the window.

 1. Select **resourcegroup1** then from the top of the page, select **View Resource**.
     1. Next to where it says Tags, select **edit**